MLS All-Stars 1-1 Liga MX All-Stars (3-2 pens): Ricardo Pepi the shoot-out hero

 Jesus Murillo restored parity for MLS All-Stars eight minutes into the second half when the Los Angeles FC centre-back's towering header beat Pumas goalkeeper Alfredo Talavera.

-The 18 year-old Pepi then showed nerves of steel from the spot to lead the MLS team to its 10th victory in the All-Star game.
+The 18-year-old Pepi then showed nerves of steel from the spot to lead the MLS team to their 10th victory in the All-Star game.